Sequential stochastic blackbox optimization with zeroth-order gradient estimators: Convergence analysis

 \subsection{Convergence of the ZOS algorithm}

-The analysis of Algorithm \ref{algo1} follows the general methodology given in Appendix E in \cite{bernstein2018signsgd}.
+The analysis of Algorithm \ref{algo1} follows the general methodology given in \cite[Appendix E]{bernstein2018signsgd}.
 In the following subsection, the main result in \cite{bernstein2018signsgd} is recalled for completeness.
 The next subsections are devoted to bound the variance and bias terms when $\lim_{k \to \infty} s_2^{i,k} = 0$ .
-Finally, these results are used to obtain the convergence rate in expectation of Algorithm \ref{algo1} in the non convex and convex case.
+Finally, these results are used to obtain the convergence rate in expectation of Algorithm \ref{algo1} in the non-convex and convex case.
 The last subsection is devoted to a theoretical comparison with other ZO methods of the literature.
 The subproblem index $i$ is kept constant throughout this section.
+In order to improve the readability of the convergence analysis of the ZO-Signum algorithm, a hierarchical workflow of the different theoretical results is presented in Table \ref{tab_conv_signum}.
+The main results are Theorem~\ref{conv_expect} and its corollary for the nonconvex case, and~Theorem \ref{th_convex} for the convex case.